 What causes teeth grinding?

 Teeth grinding, medically known as bruxism, is a somewhat common sleep movement disorder.
 Affecting close to 15% of the population, bruxism isn’t something new.
 However, what causes teeth grinding is still new and uncertain knowledge.
-Experts are still researching what causes teeth grinding, and they’re finding a few things they didn’t expect.
+Professionals are still researching what causes teeth grinding, and they’re finding a few things they didn’t expect.

 For one, they’ve found a few different potential categories for what causes teeth grinding.
 This means that the “cause” is not yet clear.
 Researchers are looking at three main causes of teeth grinding.
 These causes are lifestyle factors, sleep disorders, and general stress or anxiety.